VakeWorks/SovScaDesDisMaLOps/docs/2025/src/model.md

 ## Distributed Parallel Random Access Machine Model

-DPRAM and its more abstract Distributed Work-Depth Model is the abstract machine model used to analyse computations done by a cluster of computers as well as computation in the cloud.
+- DPRAM and its more abstract Distributed Work-Depth Model is the abstract machine model used to analyse computations done by a cluster of computers as well as computation in the cloud.

-In addition to time and space, for p processor and memory units, we also need to analyse the cost of communication between \\(c\\) PRAM computers in our cluster.
-The 6hp WASP PhD course *Scalable Data Science and Distributed Machine Learning* will cover these topics in detail in 2026 Fall.
+- In addition to time and space, for p processor and memory units, we also need to analyse the cost of communication between \\(c\\) PRAM computers in our cluster.
+- The 6hp WASP PhD course *Scalable Data Science and Distributed Machine Learning* will cover these topics in detail in 2026 Fall.

 ## Implementation in Ray

-We will use Ray to implement algorithms developed with the DPRAM model.

 <a href="https://miro.medium.com/v2/resize:fit:1400/format:webp/1*vHz3troEmr4uLns0V8VmdA.jpeg"><img src="./images/DepGraphAdd1to8_RobertNishihara.webp" align="middle" width="500"></a>

+We will use Ray to implement algorithms under DPRAM model.

 ```python []
  # Slow approach.